 Basic Policy on Diversity

 By being a company where diverse human resources can maximize organizational effectiveness based on mutual understanding and respect, Yahoo!
 JAPAN of the Z Holdings Group aims to achieve its mission of “UPDATE JAPAN – Making Japan more convenient with the power of information technology.”

 More specifically, we work to solve problems within the company through employee projects on such themes as female employees, childcare, LGBT employees, persons with disabilities, globally hired employees, and more.
 As each of these projects is run under the sponsorship of corporate officers, our diversity measures are implemented with full commitment of the management.

 Respect for Basic Human Rights

 In accordance with international human rights principles*, the Z Holdings Group works to maintain a safe and secure working environment and respect the human rights and individuality of each and every employee by forbidding the use of forced labor and child labor, prohibiting discrimination and harassment, managing working hours, and recognizing labor unions and the right to collective bargaining, and others.

 Initiatives to Promote Diversity

 As part of our training to our managers, diversity management training focused on work styles of various human resources is conducted in Yahoo!
 JAPAN.
 This training is mandatory for all new managers, and approximately 240 managers attend the course in a year.
 The training covers basic knowledge, and through discussions and case studies, participants learn about points to note when managing subordinates who have different work styles from their own, based on specific examples.

 From fiscal 2016, a “Diversity Week” is held once a year, for the whole company.
-The human resources department, corporate officers and volunteer employees collaborate to hold an awareness-raising event to promote diversity within the company.
-Lectures and workshops on themes such as advancement of women, LGBT, and persons with disabilities are held as an occasion for all the employees to give a thought on diversity.
+The human resources department, corporate officers and employee volunteers collaborate to hold an awareness-raising event to promote diversity within the company.
+Lectures and workshops are held as an occasion for all the employees to give a thought on diversity.

 Promoting Participation of Women in the Workplace